reactjs/react.dev/content/docs/create-a-new-react-app.md

 This page describes a few popular React toolchains which help with tasks like:

-* Scaling to many files and components.
+* Scaling too many files and components.
 * Using third-party libraries from npm.
 * Detecting common mistakes early.
 * Live-editing CSS and JS in development.